krokowski0x/AVLTree/README.md

 ### Prerequisites

-If you want to make some changes, first you have to have [node with npm](https://nodejs.org/en/) installed.
+If you want to make some changes, first you have to have [Node with npm](https://nodejs.org/en/) installed.
 Then, you have to install dependencies:

 ```
 npm i
 ```

-I also have nodemon installed globally, which restarts server if you make some changes.
+I also have [nodemon](http://nodemon.io/) installed globally, which restarts server if you make some changes.
 It's not appearing in dev dependencies, so for an app to work properly, you should run:

 ```